Maitreya Upanishad: Chapter 2: Contemplate the truth, abandon rituals and idols

 The second chapter of the Upanishad opens with Maitreya meeting god Shiva in mount Kailasha, and asking him about the knowledge of highest reality.
 He requests Him to enlighten him on the secrets of Tattva.

 Shiva explains to him stating that the human body is a shrine with Jiva imbibed in it representing Him alone.

 The human body, states the text, is a "filthy house of joy and grief", one that is built with humors, is born, suffers from diseases over its life, and ultimately dies.
 The section 2 of chapter 2 states that the one who seeks liberation must seek, states the Upanishad, the "internal or spiritual bath that consists of cleansing the mind".
 The true purification is achieved by "washing with the soil of knowledge and the water of detachment", bringing purity to mind.

 A man who seeks liberation, asserts the Upanishad, should renounce everything and leave his native land.
 He should abandon pride, abandon wealth, abandon delusion and abandon lust.
 When delusion dies, states verse 2.3.4, enlightenment is born.

 In section 3 of chapter 2, the text questions the value of rituals to spiritual enlightenment, as well as the need for a cloister and life in a forest.
-These verses, states Patrick Olivelle, summarize the reasons why Advaita Vedanta tradition abandoned Vedic rituals, and redefined what solitude and path to self-knowledge means:
+These verses, states Patrick Olivelle, summarize the reasons why Advaita Vedanta tradition abandoned rituals, and redefined what solitude and path to self-knowledge means:

 This sentiment is repeated in verses 2.3.8 onward in the Upanishad, but the text adds that "forsaking rites and chanting renunciation" alone does not lead to knowledge.
 It is meditation about the oneness of "soul and supreme self" that leads to enlightenment.
 Before renouncing, suggests Maitreya, a person should reach an inner state that has an aversion to all worldly goods.
 Once one has reached that state, and renounced, one must contemplate about spiritual truths, states the text.
 The Upanishad asserts, translates Olivelle, that "to reflect on the scriptures is middling, to ponder over mantras is worse, to think about sacred bathing spots is even worse".
 The Upanishad recommends that the truly spiritual man should not worship idols:

 Worship the Self (soul) within you, that which shines before the act of sight, the state which is beyond waking consciousness and sleeping consciousness, one that is the highest and essential state within, assert verses 2.3.20 and 2.3.21 of the Upanishad.